hyperledger/identus-cloud-agent/docs/docusaurus/credentials/issue.md

 To start the process, the issuer needs to create a credential offer.
 To do this, make a `POST` request to the [`/issue-credentials/credential-offers`](/agent-api/#tag/Issue-Credentials-Protocol/operation/createCredentialOffer) endpoint with a JSON payload that includes the following information:

-1. `subjectId`: This field represents the unique identifier for the subject of the verifiable credential.
-It is a DID (Decentralized Identifier) string, such as `did:prism:subjectIdentifier`.
-2. `schemaId`: This is an identifier for a schema, which defines the structure and format of the data in a verifiable credential.
+1. `schemaId`: This is an identifier for a schema, which defines the structure and format of the data in a verifiable credential.
 The schema identifier must be unique and typically a URL or a URN.
-3. `claims`: The data stored in a verifiable credential.
+2. `claims`: The data stored in a verifiable credential.
 Claims get expressed in a key-value format and must conform to the structure and format defined in the schema.
 The claims contain the data that the issuer attests to, such as name, address, date of birth, and so on.

 Once the request initiates, a new credential record for the issuer gets created with a unique ID.
 The state of this record is now `OfferPending`.